 3. Buckeye Trail to Alder Creek Camp

 Why you should go: See the southernmost grove of coastal redwoods and camp among laurels, ponderosa pines, and sycamore trees.

 - Difficulty: Moderate

 Park at the historic Salmon Creek Ranger Station (now closed) in the Silver Peak Wilderness and lace up your hiking boots — you’re about to climb.
-As you ascend, those magnificent coastal views that Big Sur is famous for will soon come into view, and you’ll feel well rewarded for your efforts.
+As you ascend the Buckeye Trail, those magnificent coastal views that Big Sur is famous for will soon come into view, and you’ll feel well rewarded for your efforts.

 Pass through the Southern Redwood Botanical Area, then continue on to Buckeye Flat and Upper Cruikshank Camp.
 These are both great options for camping if you’re looking for a shorter trek or would like to break the distance into a two-night backpacking excursion.

 Be careful crossing Villa Creek, then swing through the Alder Creek Botanical Area, a less-traveled but well worth it hidden gem.
 Enjoy crowd-free spectacular views along the verdant, grassy hillsides before calling it a night in the woodsy wonderland of Alder Creek Camp.